aboutcode-org/tracecode-toolkit-strace/README-build-tracing.rst

 analyze later with TraceCode.

-This trace is collected with an open source tool called strace. strace is BSD-licensed and available at:
+This trace is collected with an open source tool called strace. strace is LGPL-licensed and available at:

 https://github.com/strace/strace/